mcapriotti1/Executive_Traits_AI/README.md

 # Executives_Traits_AI

-**Executives_Traits_AI** is a powerful repository designed to extract and analyze executive data using ChatGPT.
-While primarily focused on executive traits, the methodologies implemented in this repository can be adapted to any data type by updating the formatting.
-The framework leverages **Pyppeteer** for web automation, allowing for a seamless interaction with online platforms.
+**Executives_Traits_AI** is a  repository designed to extract and analyze data using ChatGPT.
+While the specific method is primarily focused on determining executive traits, the methodologies implemented in this repository can be adapted to any data type by updating the formatting.
+The process involves several key steps: extracting data from a spreadsheet, converting images to text, applying general text formatting, implementing specific formatting for GPT input, and finally running the files through ChatGPT before copying the output.
+The framework leverages **Pyppeteer** for web automation.

 To utilize the features of this repository, please ensure that you have Chrome installed at the following path:
 `C:\Program Files\Google\Chrome\Application`.
 You will also need to run Chrome with remote debugging enabled using the command:
 `chrome --remote-debugging-port=9222`.

+Also ensure that you leave the Chrome browser open otherwise Pyppeteer does not function properly.
+Also the data is quite compacted, but if somehow there is too much data ChatGPT will stop responding (about 30 messages in 1 hour), in which case you will have to split the data up, or simply add your own delays.

 ## Required Libraries